-At March 31, 2021, the Company had granted 6,715,415 shares of common stock under the 2018 Plan, including an aggregate of 98,643 shares of common stock issuable upon the exercise of outstanding options under the 2018 Plan.
-Of the awards granted, none have been forfeited or cancelled during the three months ended March 31, 2021.
-No shares remained available for future issuance under the 2018 Plan.
+At March 31, 2023, there was an aggregate of 64,042 shares of common stock issuable upon the exercise of outstanding options under the 2018 Plan and 6,616,772 shares of restricted common stock granted under the 2018 plan.
+No shares remain available for future issuance under the 2018 Plan.
 Any options or awards outstanding under the 2018 Plan remain outstanding and effective.